Geo-Bold/pixel-gallery/newsletter/newsletter-sign-up-with-success-message-main/README-template.md

 Users should be able to:

 - Add their email and submit the form
-- See a success message with their email after successfully submitting the form
+- View a success state after after successfully submitting the form with a valid email
 - See form validation messages if:
   - The field is left empty
-  - The email address is not formatted correctly
+  - The email address is incorrectly formatted
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page